EliasGalindo0/EliasGalindo0/README.md

 Web developer Full Stack student at Trybe
 -----------------------------------------

-I'm love technology.
-Decided to study web development to transit from lawyer carrer to web developer.
-For that, I started to study at Trybe school, where I already lerned front-end stack with HTML, CSS, Javascript, React, Redux and Context API.

-* 🌍  I'm based in Presidente Prudente/SP
+I love technology.
+I decided to study web development in transition of a lawyer career.
+At the moment I'm studying at Trybe School of Technology, where I learned front-end (HTML, CSS, Javascript, React, Redux and Context API).
+I'm learning back-end, Node JS, MySQL and Docker so far.
+I'm 35 years old and I live in Presidente Prudente, São Paulo, Brazil.

 * ✉️  You can contact me at [eliasgalindo@gmail.com](mailto:eliasgalindo@gmail.com)
 * 🧠  I'm learning MySQL / Docker / Mongo / Workbench
 <br>